 Historic Pools & Springs

 Hwy.
 27 Alt. at Juke Line Road, Warm Springs.
 The museum documents the treatment methods of polio and the history of the Warm Springs as a tourist resort and a therapeutic center.
-The pools are not structurally sound enough to support the weight of the water; however, visitors may walk through the pools, and feel the natural buoyancy and warmth of the spring water which is piped into a cistern.
+The pools are not structurally sound enough to support the weight of the water, so there is no swimming; however, visitors may walk through the dry pools, and feel the natural buoyancy and warmth of the spring water which is piped into a cistern.
+The spring water flows up from the ground and runs alongside the entrance driveway.
 A capital funds campaign is underway to raise money to restore the pools and open them on special occasions for swimming.

 At 9,049 acres, Georgia’s largest state park offers hiking, horseback riding, and camping.
 More than 40 miles of trails, including the popular 23-mile Pine Mountain Trail, wind through hardwood and pines, over creeks and past small waterfalls.
 Several park amenities were built by the Civilian Conservation Corps (CCC) during the Great Depression.

 Located within the state park is a spectacular overlook of Pine Mountain Valley where President Roosevelt loved to enjoy picnics and quiet time.
 Visiting this beautiful area, it’s easy to see why he loved it so much.
 His grilling area has been preserved, and a handsome bronze statue draws visitors to his favorite spot.

 Warm Springs National Fish Hatchery, 5308 Spring Street, (706) 655-3382.
 Free admission.
 The fish hatchery is supported by the cold springs on the opposite side of